payi_instrument()

 - Integration with

-Without calling this function, most SDK features (including automatic provider instrumentation and decorators) won't work properly, though you can still instrument your GenAI calls manually with custom headers.
+Without calling this function, most SDK features (including automatic provider instrumentation and decorators) won't work properly.
+If you're using proxy mode, you can alternatively instrument your GenAI calls manually with custom headers.
+For use cases where SDK auto-instrumentation isn't suitable, you can call the Ingest API directly.

 payi_instrument()